 2. Light through lace

 Now the next setup gives a bit of variety: We used bare flash through a lace umbrella.
 It is an easy setup, but it is full of possibilities.
 One bare flash on a distance to give that shadow pattern, a second bare flash with a red gel directed to the background wall, that’s it.
-And this is the lace umbrella we used:

 3. Colored gels and flash